henrytseng/hostr/README.md

 A simple web server for the current working directory.
 Used for hello world style web sites hosting only files in current directory structure.

+Watches directory structure and restarts server on file changes.

 Installation
 ------------